jenkinsci/probely-security-plugin/README.md

 ## Using the plugin in a Pipeline project

-Pipeline projects are the new way to create build/test/deploy (among others) pipelines in Jenkins.
+Pipeline projects are the new way to create build/test/deploy (and more) pipelines in Jenkins.
 Pipelines are defined in a `Jenkinfile`, which can be configured in an older imperative syntax, or in a more modern declarative syntax.
 We describe how to use Probely using a declarative `Jenkinsfile` to build a simple build/test/scan Pipeline.

 1. Click on **New Item**